Unhinged, crooked: Trump And Biden Trade Campaign Trail Barbs - UrduPoint

 'Unhinged,' 'crooked': Trump And Biden Trade Campaign Trail Barbs

-Atlanta, (APP - UrduPoint / Pakistan Point News - 19th May, 2024) Donald Trump launched another expletive-laced attack on Joe Biden as he addressed an influential gun group Saturday, while the incumbent president warned in the crucial swing state of Georgia that his "unhinged" challenger is a threat to US democracy.
+Atlanta, (APP - UrduPoint / Pakistan Point News - 19th May, 2024) Donald Trump used an expletive to attack Joe Biden during an address to an influential gun group Saturday, while the incumbent president warned in the crucial swing state of Georgia that his "unhinged" challenger is a threat to US democracy.

-Trump was in Dallas, Texas, where he received the endorsement of the politically powerful National Rifle Association.
+The dueling events came as Trump sought to make the most of his limited time on the campaign trail, with a criminal trial over hush money payments to a porn star keeping him mostly confined to a gloomy New York courtroom.

-"You're fired, get out of here Joe!" he called out to laughter from the pro-gun crowd, telling them Biden was coming for their firearms.
+"You're fired, get out of here Joe!" he called out to laughter from the thousands-strong crowd in Dallas, Texas, where the NRA gave the 77-year-old Republican its endorsement in the White House race.

 Trump, who is fending off multiple criminal indictments for his unprecedented attempt to overthrow the results of the 2020 election and was twice impeached as president, told the crowd Biden is "crooked" and a "threat to democracy."